 The August 2009 issue of the French news monthly, “Le Monde Diplomatique,” has an excellent piece recounting the connected histories of South Africa and Israel, both under Apartheid and since the advent of democratic rule in the former country.
 “By a quirk of history, just a few weeks separate the creation of Israel in May 1948 and the electoral victory of the National Party in South Africa.”

-Reporter Alian Gresh details the close relationship (especially militarily and economic) between the Apartheid government and its Israeli counterpart (official visits kicked off in 1950), quoting an Israeli professor:
+Reporter Alian Gresh details the close relationship (especially militarily and economically) between the Apartheid government and its Israeli counterpart (official visits kicked off in 1950), quoting an Israeli professor:

 Benjamin Beit-Hallahmi, who teaches at the University of Haifa, explained the paradox: “One can detest Jews and love Israelis, because Israelis somehow are not Jews.
 Israelis are colonial fighters and settlers, just like Afrikaners.
 They are tough and resilient.
 They know how to dominate.
 Jews are different.
 They are, among other qualities, gentle, non-physical, often passive, intellectual.
 So one can go on disliking Jews while admiring the Israelis.”

-Gresh, quotes Andrew Feinstein, Jewish and a former ANC member of Parliament:
+Gresh, quotes Andrew Feinstein, who is Jewish and is a former ANC member of Parliament:

 … In February 2004 when he was a minister, [Kasrils] visited Yasser Arafat, surrounded by the Israeli army at his headquarters in the Muqata complex in Ramallah.
 ‘Arafat showed me the view from the window saying ‘this is nothing but a Bantustan!’
 I replied: ‘No!
 No Bantustan has been bombed by warplanes, pulverized by tanks … the South African government pumped funds, constructed impressive administrative buildings and even allowed Bantustans airlines so as to make them recognized by the international community’.

-Adam Habib, an academic who was refused entry into the United States in 2006 tells the reporter:
+Adam Habib, an academic who was refused entry into the United States in 2006 because of his vocal criticism of the US’s so-called “War on Terror,” tells the reporter:

 At the grassroots level … there is an implicit sympathy for the Palestinians because everyone understands the parallel between Palestine and South Africa, Gaza and Transkei or Ciskei.